awslabs/aws-lambda-rust-runtime/lambda/examples/README.md

 The test event JSON and the sample response are identical to that of _hello.rs_ example.

-## error-handling
+## error-handling.rs

-Errors are logged by the runtime only if `log` is initialised by the handler.
+Errors are logged by the runtime only if `log` is initialized by the handler.
 These examples use `simple_logger`, but you can use any other provider that works with `log`.
 ```
 simple_logger::init_with_level(log::Level::Debug)?;